RESOURCE WEBPAGES, by TOPIC

 How to Care for You: Self Care and Kinship webinar

-Presented live on January 14, 2022, this webinar hosted by FFF features Monique Lilakos, DSW, LCSW, of Higher Purpose Coaching and Mentoring, LLC.
+Slides from a FFF-hosted webinar presented live on January 14, 2022.
+The presentation features Monique Lilakos, DSW, LCSW, of Higher Purpose Coaching and Mentoring, LLC.
 Dr. Lilakos presented on challenges faced by kinship caregivers, how self care can support resilience, and offered specific self care techniques.

 • PDF, How to Care for You: Self Care and Kinship webinar